CeylinBrooks/java-fundamentals/README.md

 ### Pluralize

 A method that takes in a word and returns that word with an 's', in turn making it pluralized!
-(Based on that number being 0 or more than on )
+(Based on that number being 0 or more than on)

+## Dice Roll

+A method that takes in a array of six random numbers and uses the Math.random function for the "roll" of the dice.

+## Contains Duplicates

+A method uses booleans to return true or false based on if the array contains duplicates.

 *Command Line Clock*